Get the Tata Capital App to apply for Loans & manage your account. Download Now

 A commencement certificate is usually issued to real estate developers working on construction projects.
 Developers or builders with sanctioned plans for their properties are eligible to apply for commencement certificates.

 Before applying, developers must get their building plans approved and obtain the necessary licenses.
-The documents required to obtain a commencement certificate include:

 • Application form: This form must be submitted to the relevant local authority.